 Financial analysts can be categorized into two types: buy-side and sell-side.
 Buy-side analysts focus on developing investment strategies for institutional investors such as hedge funds, insurance companies and pension funds, which have significant capital to invest.
 Conversely, sell-side analysts cater to financial services agents, guiding them in selling stocks, bonds and other investment products.

-In 2023, approximately 347,700 financial and investment analysts were present in the national workforce.
+In 2023, approximately 347,400 financial and investment analysts were present in the national workforce.
 Financial analysts typically work for investment banks, mutual funds, insurance companies or other financial institutions.
-In 2023, the largest employers of financial and investment analysts were businesses specializing in securities, commodity contracts and other financial investments and related activities; professional, scientific and technical services; and management of companies and enterprises, according to the Bureau of Labor Statistics (BLS).
+The largest employers of financial and investment analysts were businesses specializing in securities, commodity contracts and other financial investments and related activities; professional, scientific and technical services; and management of companies and enterprises, according to the Bureau of Labor Statistics (BLS).
 With the growing complexity of the global economy, the demand for skilled financial analysts is projected to continue to increase, suggesting an optimistic future for this career path.

 $76 - 129K